nenosinc/iCloudDocumentSync/README.md

   3. Subscribe to the `<iCloudDelegate>` delegate.
   4. Setup iCloud when your app starts:

-	    iCloud *cloud = [[iCloud sharedCloud] init]; // This will begin the sync process, register for document updates, setup your ubiquity container, and verify iCloud.
+	[[iCloud sharedCloud] setDelegate:self]; // Set this if you plan to use the delegate [[iCloud sharedCloud] setVerboseLogging:YES]; // We want detailed feedback about what's going on with iCloud, this is OFF by default
-	    [cloud setDelegate:self];  // Set this if you plan to use the delegate, which is very useful
+    [[iCloud sharedCloud] updateFiles]; // Force iCloud Update: This is done automatically when changes are made, but we want to make sure the view is always updated when presented

 ## Methods
 There are many methods available on iCloud Document Sync.
 The most important / highlight methods are documented below.
 All other methods are documented in the docset and with in-code comments.